electric-sql/electric/docs/quickstart/_setup_manual.md

-You need to have a Postgres database, run the Electric sync service and develop using the Typescript client.
+You need to have a Postgres database, run the Electric sync service and develop using the TypeScript client.

 ### Postgres database